sayan2107/covid19_india_mobile/README.md

 'Covid-19 India' is a Android application build with flutter which will help you to find the status of Corona Virus in india.

 ## Setup Process
-Make sure you have Flutter sdk installed in your system along with android studio and system environments are setted up, can visit the following link to visit <a href="https://flutter.dev/docs">flutter docs</a>
+Make sure you have Flutter sdk installed in your system along with android studio and system environments are setted up, can visit <a href="https://flutter.dev/docs">flutter docs</a> for any reference
 ## 1. Clone the repository
 - git clone [repo]
 ## 2. Install the dependencies